swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 ### Implicitly `distributed` methods / "opt-out of distribution"

-After intial feedback that `distributed func` seems to be "noisy", we actively explored the idea of alternative approaches which would reduce this perceived noise.
+After initial feedback that `distributed func` seems to be "noisy", we actively explored the idea of alternative approaches which would reduce this perceived noise.
 We are convinced that implicitly distributed functions are a bad idea for the overall design, understandability, footprint and auditability of systems expressed using distributed actors.

 A promising idea, described by Pavel Yaskevich in the [Pitch #1](https://forums.swift.org/t/pitch-distributed-actors/51669/129) thread, was to inverse the rule, and say that _all_ functions declared on distributed actors are `distributed` by default (except `private` functions), and introduce a `local` keyword to opt-out from the distributed nature of actors.
-This short listing examplifies the idea:
+This listing exemplifies the idea:

 ```swift
 distributed actor Worker {